 The Applicant Guide will help you successfully complete your application.

 You will be required to create an account to submit an application (will be used for subsequent logins).
 An application fee of $132.90 CAD (The application fee is non-refundable and must be paid by credit card) will be charged for 2 applications within the same academic year.
 A second application cannot be submitted until the application fee for the first has been payed.
 Payment receipts will be sent by email and available on the Applicant Status Portal.

 The status of your application can be monitored via the Applicant Status Portal accessible upon submission and payment of your application.
 A link to the Applicant Status Portal will be made available within the “Application Submitted” email notification received upon application submission

-You may modify your personal information (addresses, email, password), and the name of the referees and their contact information on the Applicant Status Portal but you will not be able to change your application program selections once the application is submitted.
+You may modify your personal information (addresses, email, password)on the Applicant Status Portal but you will not be able to change your application program selections or the name of the referees and their contact information once the application is submitted.

 If you realize that there is a mistake on your application after you’ve submitted it, please contact pgmedoc [at] mcgill.ca , please do not submit a new application, we will make the necessary change.

 Required application documents